aidan-mcbride/bread-app/README.md

 2. Suppose that, at some point, I change the brand of flour that I am using, and want to update my `flour` document with the new brand.
 While all future recipes would use the new brand, *old recipes would still have used the old brand*.
 Therefor, I would not want to update any recipes' ingredients if an ingredient was changed.

 It occurs to me now that these problems were never really problems, but were actually features of a document data-store over a relational database.
 I think I just need more time to get into the mindset of working with document data-stores.

+I found [this excellent article on Dev.to](https://dev.to/guin/a-plan-for-planning-your-first-side-project-2b2l) about planning a side project.
+I am using it for writing the rest of the design doc.